ChandrikaRaoC/gradle-profile/Readme.md

         java -jar /build/libs/gradle-profile-0.0.1-SNAPSHOT.jar
         ```

-        Now hit the base URL.
+        Now hit the base URL with port 9090.
 We can see a welcome message along with environment(profile) name on which the server is running.

 **Author**\